RiverDewberry/FBLA_Project/README.md

 js - all .js files

-    main.js - has the main function in it factory.js - has the factory class
+    main.js - this file acts as a main function factory.js - has the factories object in it compositeArray.js - has the compositeArray class

 wasm - all .wasm files